withbelay/alpaca-proxy/README.md

 ### Via Docker

-The latest docker image will be available in Github packages, see there for the latest version.
+**When running via Docker, make sure your container is listening on port 4000.** The latest docker image will be available in Github packages, see there for the latest version.
 From there you can pull down the latest version via the following command:

 ```text
 For a specific version, use: